DeviceDrive/WRF01.SDK/Bootloaders/Bootloader_D21/README.md

 # Arduino M0 Pro Bootloader
 ## Description
 This is the alternative bootloader for Arduino M0 Pro.
 Is able to update firmware via USB Native port and UART using Stk500 protocol.
+Source project comes from: https://github.com/arduino/ArduinoCore-samd/tree/master/bootloaders/mzero

 This bootloader implements the tap on Reset button.
 By pressing this button, the board will reset and stay in bootloader, waiting for communication on either USB or USART by 8 second.
 After this time bootloader try start user application.
 The USB port in use is the USB Native port, close to the Reset button.